Summer is blurring by and I’m on the road more than I’m at home of late, but that doesn’t mean I’m going to let life pass me by!

 - Yes, this wunderkind is still technically only three-years-old!
 And he’s still tracking to hit the 4-foot-tall mark by his fourth birthday.
 A 7-footer in the making ?
 Place your bets… ↩

 - I really do have a hell of a liver.
-It might be my best internal organ.
-In fact, it’s definitely my best organ.
+It might even be my best internal organ.
+In fact, it’s definitely my best internal organ!
 Not that there’s anything resembling competition when your bladder is literally nicknamed “the acorn,” your stomach and guts have intolerances, your lungs are below average in capacity, your heart sometimes forgets to beat, your pancreas is as delicate as bone china, and your spleen shuts down completely when it hasn’t had enough sleep.
 Without a good liver, what’d be the point ? ↩

 - Most of our friends from University are only now just getting married, more than half-a-decade after we tied the knot, meaning that they’ll be close to a full decade “behind” us when they start having kids.
 It’s certainly not a race but fuck me if youth doesn’t help raising little ones.
 Matching the energy of a 3-year-old is undeniably a young man’s sport, never mind all the mid-night wake-ups. ↩